Dude Ranch (album): Legacy

 Dude Ranch was the band's first step into the mainstream and proved to be a pivotal moment for the trio.
 While subsequent albums sold more copies, Dude Ranch has proved influential in other ways.
 Lindsay Zoladz provides context for its place in the band's canon in a 2019 piece for The Ringer: "For a lot of pop-punk fans who felt the whiplash of Blink's sudden late-'90s transformation from Warped Tour upstarts to genuine TRL heartthrobs, Dude Ranch came to develop a mythic, almost Edenic glow.
 It was their final punk record, the one they made before they went pop."
+Indeed, it was ranked among the top punk albums of all-time by Rolling Stone in 2026.
+Senior writer Jon Blistein similarly wrote: "Dude Ranch is the masterpiece Blink-182 made right before they fully put the pop in pop punk."

+In an anniversary piece celebrating the album, Maria Sherman, writing for MTV News, commented that on Dude Ranch the trio "found a subversive way to embrace lameness as something to be commended—a language all outsiders could understand."
+Vice columnist Emma Garland writes: "Dude Ranch remains a formative and timeless classic [...] the perfect segue from [Cheshire Cat to their 1999 effort Enema of the State], capturing Blink-182 right on the precipice of self-discovery."
 Trevor Kelley from Alternative Press credited it with "reigniting" the pop punk movement while calling it a "huge source of inspiration for a new generation of bands," such as Midtown and New Found Glory.
 The members of FIDLAR credited the album's impact, while original Panic! at the Disco guitarist Ryan Ross has cited the album as his first influence: "I wanted to learn how to play like Tom DeLonge [on Dude Ranch]."
 The musician Day Wave has said the album made the band his grade-school heroes; likewise, the Wonder Years frontman Dan Campbell wore out his copy of the album: "I played Dude Ranch to death," he laughed in a 2022 interview.
 Some writers, like Chris Payne at Billboard, have suggested hints of the album's impact in groups like Cloud Nothings.
-In a 20th anniversary piece celebrating the album, Maria Sherman, writing for MTV News, commented that on Dude Ranch the trio "found a subversive way to embrace lameness as something to be commended—a language all outsiders could understand."
-Vice columnist Emma Garland writes: "Dude Ranch remains a formative and timeless classic [...] the perfect segue from [Cheshire Cat to their 1999 effort Enema of the State], capturing Blink-182 right on the precipice of self-discovery."